 Private, guided tour of Prague Castle, considered the largest ancient castle in the world.
 Dating from the 9th century, it is the official residence of the President of the Czech Republic.
 The castle was a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.

-Afternoon free for last minute shopping and/or explore Prague on our own.
+Afternoon free for last minute shopping and/or to explore sites of personal interest in Prague on our own.

 Evening: performance by Janice Meyerson, followed by a closing, festive dinner (included).